Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-This can be frustrating since you have to manually update the data.
+This can be frustrating since you have to update the data manually.
 To avoid this, you can use the arrow keys to select the suggested password.
-After doing that, just enter your username, and the password and username should be memorized.
+After doing that, enter your username, and the password and username should be memorized.

-This is a small glitch, but it can affect your browsing experience and we hope that it will be improved in future versions.
+This is a small glitch, but it can affect your browsing experience, and we hope it will be improved in future versions.